rsato-username/freemarket_sample_63a/README.md

 - has_many    :items
 - has_many    :likes
 - has_many    :cards
-- belongs_to  :exhibits
+- belongs_to  :exhibit
-- belongs_to  :transactions
+- belongs_to  :transaction
-- belongs_to  :sales
+- belongs_to  :sale
-- belongs_to  :address
+- belongs_to  :user_info

 ## itemsテーブル
 |Column|Type|Options|